cpinitiative/usaco-guide/content/3_Bronze/3_Bronze_Collections.md

 ### Queues

 A queue is a First In First Out (FIFO) data structure that supports three operations of `add`, insertion at the back of the queue, `poll`, deletion from the front of the queue, and `peek`, which retrieves the element at the front without removing it, all in $O(1)$ time.
 Java doesn't actually have a `Queue` class; it's only an interface.
-The most commonly used implementation is the `LinkedList`, declared as follows: `Queue q = new LinkedList(); ` .
+The most commonly used implementation is the `LinkedList`, declared as follows:

 ```java
 Queue<Integer> q = new LinkedList<Integer>();